koenraadhaedens/azd-infra-dev-containers/README.md

 This deployment will take approximately 3 minutes.
 If you notice anything not working or have an idea, please report an issue here on GitHub.

+The deployment will collect some basic statistics.
+If you do not want this, please comment out the relevant lines in the post-provisioning scripts.

 ## 🚀 Quick Start